tinymce/tinymce-docs/plugins/media.md

 ### `audio_template_callback`

-This option allows you to specify the function that will return the HTML embed code of the audio media that you are attempting to insert into TinyMCE.
+This option allows you to specify the function that will return the HTML embed code of the audio media that you are attempting to insert into {{site.productname}}.

 **Type:** `String`